 Founded in 1986, the filmfest is the oldest festival in Lower Saxony, Germany.
 Started by a handful of cinema enthusiasts it has developed into an audience festival for 25,000 visitors.
 Around 280 film industry professionals – filmmakers, actors, producers, composers, press – attend the festival to see about 170 full-length and short films on six screens.
-Since 2009 the festival operates its own cinema, the UNIVERSUM Filmtheater, with two screens for 87 and 207 seats.

 Young European cinema of the highest standard is one of the trademarks of Braunschweig Int’l filmfest.
 “Music & Film” is Braunschweig’s second focal point, drawing attention to the sound of the moving images.
 International premières, cinéma d’auteurs, film concerts, retrospectives, tributes and four awards round off the filmfest’s profile, giving the audience and the press ample scope for new discoveries.